 I also ask you to inform me of any psychological or psychiatric treatment you undergo during the course of our work so that I will not inadvertently interfere with that treatment.
 In most cases, coaching should wait until treatment is complete.

 It is also important to understand that coaching is a professional relationship.
-While it may often feel like a close personal relationship, it is not one that can extend beyond professional boundaries either during and after our work together.
+While it may often feel like a close personal relationship, it is not one that can extend beyond professional boundaries either during or after our work together.
 Considerable research shows that blurred boundaries undermine the hard-won benefits gained from this type of working relationship.

 I cannot and do not assume responsibility for any choices you make, or actions you take, resulting from our work.
 I make no guarantees or warranties, and by signing this agreement you guarantee that in no event will you hold me responsible for consequential or special damages.